Prime time: South America

 In many Latin American countries, prime time (known in most countries as horario central or "Central Time", horario estelar ("Stellar Time") or horário nobre ("noble time") in Brazil) is considered to be from Monday to Friday from 6:00 or 7:00 p.m. to 10:00 or 11:00 p.m.
 The time slot is usually used for news, telenovelas and television shows, and special time slots are used for reality television, with great popularity, especially in Mexico and Brazil.
 In Brazil, the three most famous telenovelas in the country are shown each weekday and on Saturdays on prime time.
 There are also news programs, reality shows, and sitcoms.

 Argentina

 In Argentina, prime time is considered to be from 8:00 p.m. until 12:00 a.m., including the most successful series and telenovelas in the country (such as Los Roldán and Valientes) and entertainment shows, like CQC (Caiga Quien Caiga) or Showmatch (Showmatch).

 Chile

 In Chile, prime time is considered to be from 10:30 p.m. until 1:00 a.m., including the most successful series and telenovelas in the country (such as Socias and Las Vega's).
 Investigation entertainment shows (like Informe Especial, Contacto, and Apuesto por ti) also air.

+Colombia

+In Colombia, prime time occurs between 20:00 and 23:00.
+Usually, programmes during prime time are newscasts, Soap dramas, TV Series, TV Shows, Reality Shows, and entertainment shows.